 Have you recently purchased a volcanic rock mortar and pestle?
-Make sure to follow my guide on seasoning it before you begin using it.
+Make sure to follow this guide to seasoning it before you begin using it.
 After the seasoning process, the second most important thing about owning a mortar and pestle is proper cleaning and care.
 This part of ownership is much easier than the seasoning, and here is all you need to know.

 It is very important that you know exactly the type of material that your mortar and pestle is made from.

-• Air Dry: It is very important that your mortar and pestle be completely dry before putting it away.
-If you don't scrap away, properly rinse off, and throughly dry the molcajete, it can possibly grow mold.
+Air Dry: It is very important that your mortar and pestle be completely dry before putting it away.
+If you don't scrap away, properly rinse off, and thoroughly dry the molcajete, it can possibly grow mold.
 After properly cleaning it, use a towel to blot excess water off the surface.
 Flip it upside down, then right side up, and repeat if needed to ensure even air drying.